FauthD/svnwcrev/README.md

 ## Similar tools
 One of these might replace svnwcrev.

-- Python tool, looks very promising https://github.com/nickveys/pysubwcrev
+- Python tool, looked promising at first sight but is many years old and written in Python2 https://github.com/nickveys/pysubwcrev

 - Python tool, good for git-svn https://github.com/eibach/subwcrev-git